Extrapolation of Machine-Learning Interatomic Potentials for Organic and Polymeric Systems: Conclusions

 \section{Conclusions}

 In this study, we have demonstrated key behaviors of MLIPs that can be applied to build predictive models for oligomeric systems, with implications on MLIP extrapolation for macromolecular and polymeric materials.
-First, we demonstrate that, in systems with similar chemistries, extrapolation of forces and energies \emph{is} possible, provided that those environments present in the target molecule are properly sampled within the smaller analogs.
-Second, moving from one chemistry to another results in a learnable shift in energies; this can be largely ameliorated by predicting the shift in probability distributions with shifting composition.
-Finally, we demonstrated a powerful lesson about the hierarchy of energies -- intermolecular energetics can be largely extrapolated by shifting the attention in model construction away from nearby neighbors.
+First, we demonstrate and visualize that, in systems with similar chemistries, extrapolation of forces and energies \emph{is} possible, provided that those environments present in the target molecule are properly sampled within the smaller analogs.
+Specifically for alkanes, we see a strong reduction in error with butane, and we see the force errors converging once we reach hexane.
+These results were also demonstrated on longer linear alkanes and different architectures.
+The latter proved more nuanced and complicated as an extrapolation task, as while non-linear alkanes contain the same chemistry, MLIPs do not consider these aspects explicitly, but rather as emerging from data distributions.
+And, because the environmental distributions of branched or cyclical alkanes are fundamentally different from linear alkanes, the MLIPs fare worse in extrapolating to these systems.

+Second, we showed that extrapolation of energies results in a learnable shift between different molecules; this can be largely ameliorated by predicting the mean shift in probability distributions as a function of composition.
+As forces are not affected by constant shifts in energy, the extrapolation of forces between different molecules is straightforward and does not require accounting for this effect.

+Finally, we demonstrated a powerful lesson about the hierarchy of energies.
+Intermolecular contributions are important in determining thermodynamic properties, but have historically been challenging to predict due to their small magnitude relative to the intramolecular component.
+We have shown that careful partitioning of molecular descriptors can yield MLIPs capable of predicting and extrapolating intermolecular energetics.
 Given the relative difficulty of computing intra- versus intermolecular energetics, this suggests that the most difficult calculations, those relating the interactions of one molecule to another, are the easiest to translate from one system to another of similar chemistry.
-These results establish a blueprint for polymeric materials, suggesting that many problems are within reach with careful construction of potential energy models.